Lobbying Affiliate: MML&K Government Solutions

 Your Estate Plan Needs a Back-Up Plan

-Posted In Estate Planning, Power of Attorney ("POA"), Wills and Trusts
+Posted In Estate Planning, Wills and Trusts

 Because few people want to think about the circumstances where their estate plan would come into play, even fewer think about the consequences if their estate plan may not be able to be carried out as they wished.
 This most frequently occurs in the event that designated individuals are unable to perform the duties allotted to them.
 Here are a few of the roles for which you should designate a back-up in your estate plan—and what could happen if you don’t.
 More >